Michigan Recording Laws:

 This state’s hidden camera laws also forbid the recording or sharing of illegally obtained images.
 Mich.
 Comp.
 Laws § 750.539d.

 *The Michigan Court of appeals has precedent interpreting the wiretapping statue as only applying to a third party interception of a conversation.
 In Michigan if you are taking part in a conversation, you are allowed to record the conversation.
+This is due to an interpretation of the word eavesdrop by the Michigan Court of Appeals, so while the law is written as an ‘All Party Consent’ law, the interpretation of it in Michigan is that the term ‘eavesdrop’ only applies to outside third parties listening in.

 You may not record conversations without the consent of all involved parties.